bcd/freewpc/machine/tz/tz.md

 # form lamp1..lampN.
 #
 # The special construct PF:function indicates that a Perl subroutine
-# should be used to select and sort the lamps.
+# should be used to select and sort playfield lamps.
 Some functions are
 # builtin to genmachine; others can be defined by you and included
 # via the 'perlinclude' directive.
 #